toaderflorin/florintoader/_posts/2017-08-13-particles.markdown

 From a distance, this image just looks gray, and this is why we perceive space as being "empty".
 Instead of a bubbling soup of particles, antiparticles and photons, we see... well, just *nothingness*.
 How do we know empty space is not empty?
 First, there's the [Casimir effect](https://en.wikipedia.org/wiki/Casimir_effect), just put to plates close to one another and they will be pushed together because of the pressure of this "empty" space.
 Then there's [dark energy](https://en.wikipedia.org/wiki/Dark_energy), which permeates all space and pushes our universe apart in an accelerated fashion.

 ### A Toy Universe ###
 Let's create a toy universe consisting of just first generation leptopns (electrons and positrons) and energy (photons).
-We'll leave out the extra junk for now, like second and third generation particles like the moun and tau, the neutrinos, and all baryonic matter (the three quark generations).
+We'll leave out the extra junk for now, like second and third generation particles like the muon and tau, the neutrinos, and all baryonic matter (the three quark generations).

 A bunch of stuff happens: